Annaly Capital Management Inc. (NLY) Shares Up Despite Recent Market Volatility

-Annaly Capital Management Inc. (NYSE: NLY)’s stock price has increased by 0.05 compared to its previous closing price of 20.33.
-However, the company has experienced a -1.79% decline in its stock price over the last five trading sessions.
+Annaly Capital Management Inc. (NYSE: NLY)’s stock price has increased by 0.49 compared to its previous closing price of 18.40. but the company has seen a -9.10% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Annaly Capital Management Inc. (NYSE: NLY) Right Now?

-Annaly Capital Management Inc. (NYSE: NLY) has a price-to-earnings ratio that is above its average at 4.07x. and a 36-month beta value of 1.45.
-Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 1 as “overweight,” 8 as “hold,” and 0 as “sell.”
+Annaly Capital Management Inc. (NYSE: NLY) has a price-to-earnings ratio of 3.70x that is above its average ratio.
+Additionally, the 36-month beta value for NLY is 1.45.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Annaly Capital Management Inc. (NLY) by analysts is $22.98, which is $2.63 above the current market price.
-The public float for NLY is 466.59M, and at present, short sellers hold a 3.15% of that float.
-On March 07, 2023, the average trading volume of NLY was 6.15M shares.
+The average price predicted by analysts for NLY is $22.98, which is $4.48 above the current price.
+The public float for NLY is 466.59M and currently, short sellers hold a 3.08% ratio of that float.
+The average trading volume of NLY on March 14, 2023 was 6.18M shares.

 NLY’s Market Performance